Visual-Semantic Graph Attention Networks for Human-Object Interaction Detection

-Under a graph-based structure, instance proposals yield graph nodes connected by edges.
+Under a graph-based structure, image instance proposals yield graph nodes connected by edges.
 A primary relation is defined as the immediate human-object relation under consideration; whilst subsidiary relations are all other connections in the graph.
 In this manner, primary and subsidiary relations are relative.
-The key insight of this work is that leveraging various contextual cues from subsidiary relations have a strong disambiguating power in HOI detection.
-For example, in Fig. \ref{fig:introduce_picture}(b) consider the \textit{[human-knife]} relation to be the primary relation on the left and the \textit{[human-cake]} to be the primary relation on the right.
-On the left, this primary relation's visual and spatial cues might predict hold or cut.
-But cues from the subsidiary relations \textit{[knife-bread]}, \textit{[human-table]} inhibit the system from choosing \textit{``cut''}.
-On the right, the primary relation's cues might predict cut or light as these actions share similarly embeddings.
-However, only when the system pays attention to the \textit{[knife-cake]} and \textit{[human-knife]} subsidiary contextual cues can it infer that \textit{``cut''} is the right interaction.
-Additionally, HOIs also posses intrinsic semantic regularities that aid detection despite diverse scenes \cite{lu2016visual, xu2019learning}.
-For instance, semantic cues from \textit{human} and \textit{knife}, may help the model focus on the actions related to the \textit{knife} instead of other actions like \textit{``ride''}.
+One key insight of this work is that leveraging various contextual cues from subsidiary relations aid to disambiguate in HOI detection.
+For example, in Fig. \ref{fig:introduce_picture} consider the \textit{[human-knife]} the primary relation on the left and the \textit{[human-cake]} the primary relation on the right.
+On the left, this primary relation's visual and spatial cues might predict \textit{``hold''} and \textit{``cut\_with''}.
+But spatial cues from the subsidiary relations \textit{[knife-bread]} inhibit the system from choosing \textit{``cut\_with''}.
+On the right, the primary relation's cues might predict \textit{``cut''} or \textit{``light''} as these actions share similar visual embeddings.
+However, only when the system pays attention to the \textit{[knife-cake]} and \textit{[human-knife]} subsidiary contextual cues can it easily infer that \textit{``cut''} is the right interaction.
+Another key insight of our work is that HOIs also posses intrinsic semantic regularities that aid detection despite diverse scenes.
+For instance, semantic cues from \textit{human} and \textit{knife}, may help the model focus on the actions related to the \textit{knife} instead of actions like \textit{``ride''}.